qintianjie/document/README.md

 	Linux OS
 	MySQL
 	Maven   	-- Use parent-child to manage the project.
-			-- Configure jetty in the project to run and debut the project.
+			-- Configure jetty in the project to run and debug the project.
 			-- Use Tag, Branch, Trunk to manage the version.

 	Git/GitHub  	-- Manage the project.